jccrosby/project-mise/docs/roadmap/index.md

 1. [x] Set up Ollama with Llama 3.2 and Mistral on your custom PC for baseline LLM capabilities
 2. [x] Create a simple Node.js API wrapper for consistent access across your devices
+3. [x] **Set up a basic PostgreSQL + pgvector instance for future RAG implementations** ✅
+   - Docker Compose setup with PostgreSQL 17 + pgvector extension
+   - Full vector database schema with 1536-dimensional support
+   - Complete REST API for vector operations (CRUD + similarity search)
+   - Ready for RAG implementations
-3. [ ] Install Home Assistant on your older Windows laptop as a dedicated automation server
+4. [ ] Install Home Assistant on your older Windows laptop as a dedicated automation server
-4. [ ] Set up a basic PostgreSQL + pgvector instance for future RAG implementations

 ### First Automation